 The values (l-r): faith, friendship, happiness and union/togetherness.

-The kids loved the “squiggly line” project, but learned that it takes patience!
+The kids loved the “Wavy Line” project and learned that it takes patience!

 More on my final months in Chiclayo to follow.